Nonlinear computations in spiking neural networks through multiplicative synapses: Nonlinear dynamics

 \subsection{Lorenz attractor}

 We illustrate the functionality of the mSCN formalism through an implementation of a simple dynamical system, the Lorenz attractor.
-The Lorenz attractor is a system of ordinary differential equations first studied by Edward Lorenz, which may lead to chaotic solutions \citep{lorenz1963deterministic, strogatz2018nonlinear}.
+The Lorenz attractor is a system of ordinary differential equations first studied by Edward Lorenz, which may lead to chaotic solutions \parencite{lorenz1963deterministic, strogatz2018nonlinear}.
 It is defined as

 Notably, this system contains pairwise multiplicative terms of the state-variables, thereby making it a polynomial (and nonlinear) dynamical system.
 In the following, we use the ``classical'' parameter values $\sigma =10$, $\beta =8/3$ and $\rho =28$, for which the system is in a chaotic regime.
-This is a useful case study as the resulting behavior is very sensitive to small representation errors, and has previously been used to test spiking network dynamical system implementations (e.g. \cite{thalmeier2016learning}).
+This is a useful case study as the resulting behavior is very sensitive to small representation errors, and has previously been used to test spiking network dynamical system implementations (e.g. \parencite{thalmeier2016learning}). \\

 We implemented the Lorenz system in three ways, each using networks of $N=100$ neurons.
 First, we simulated the Lorenz system in a standard numerical simulation (Runge-Kutta method), and fed the dynamic variables $\B x$ directly as input into an autoencoding network with only fast synapses.
 Note that the correct trajectory is thus continuously being fed into this network.
 This control acted as an upper-bound on the accuracy of representation with a spiking network of a given size and read-out weight magnitudes.
 As expected the network represented the system with high fidelity --- only small deviations arose compared to the standard numerical simulation due to the discrete spiking representation of the network (Fig.~\ref{Fig2}Aii).
-To have a better idea of the accuracy of the representation, we followed \cite{thalmeier2016learning} and compared the values of neighboring peaks in the dynamics of the $z$ variable, which closely tracked a function defined by the pure Lorenz simulation (Fig.\ \ref{Fig2}Aiv).
+To have a better idea of the accuracy of the representation, we followed \parencite{thalmeier2016learning} and compared the values of neighboring peaks in the dynamics of the $z$ variable, which closely tracked a function defined by the pure Lorenz simulation (Fig.\ \ref{Fig2}Aiv). \\